zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Bob says, “In your dreams.”
 This is a somewhat insu lting thing to say to someone.
 “In your dreams” is a phrase used to show that you don’t believe what the other person has just said.
 You’re saying that the other person’s belief or opinion is not realistic.
 It’s not true.
 It’s not e ven close, perhaps.
 Bob says, “My team dominated from beginning to end.”
 “To dominate ” (dominate) means to control someone or something, to have complete powe r over another person or another thing or a situation – in this case, a game .

-Bob says his team dominated from the beginning of t he game to the end of the game.
+Bob says his team dominated from the beginning of the game to the end of the game.
 He says, “You’re just lucky that it wasn’t a complete blowout.”
 A “blowout” (blowout) is a very easy win or victory for a team.
 If you’re playing, I don’t know, soccer, and your team wins 25 to nothing, that woul d definitely be a blowout.
 In other words, it was a very easy, easy victory.
 I’m not the world’s biggest soccer

 fan, but I think if I saw that score, I would descr ibe the game as a complete blowout.